-Being a parent can make the best of us sometimes want to run to the bathroom for a few minutes break, so I totally understand where you’re coming from.That being said, I don’t know how long you’ve been caring for your foster child or what sort of experience she’s had to date, or indeed even if she’s is an only child, but regardless, learning to be considerate of others is an important skill.
+Being a parent can make even the best of us want to run to the bathroom for a few minutes break, so I completely understand your point of view.That being said, I’m not sure how long you’ve been caring for your foster child, what kind of experience she’s had so far, or if she’s an only child, but learning to be considerate of others is a valuable skill.

-Learning not to interrupt is a skill
+Learning not to interrupt is a skill.

 Behaviour like this is common in this age group as kids grapple with life seen only from their point of view.
-Many kids learn the polite phrases such as, ‘excuse me’ but still interrupt anyway.
+Many kids learn the polite phrases, such as “excuse me,” but still interrupt anyway.

-It’s a cry for attention
+My child keeps interrupting: It’s a cry for attention.

-Here’s the parenting plan
+Here’s the parenting plan.

-Make her wait
+Make her wait.

-Let her spend a minute per year of age in time out, but if she isn’t quiet when she comes out repeat the process (including warnings).
-Let the ‘conversation’ last just a couple of minutes over and above the time it takes her to quiet down.
+Let her spend a minute per year of age in time out, but if she isn’t quiet when she comes out, repeat the process (including warnings).
+Let the “conversation” last just a couple of minutes over and above the time it takes her to quiet down.
 Then hang up.
 Thank her for being quiet at the end.
 Now give her your attention.

-Keep repeating the process
+Keep repeating the process.

-Spread the calls throughout the day, but don’t overwhelm her and extend the program to the next several days if you need to, repeating the process over and over again.
+Spread the calls throughout the day, but don’t overwhelm her, and extend the program to the next several days if you need to, repeating the process over and over again.

 Best of luck,

-Would you love to get some free advice?
+Would you love to get some advice?
 To get Annie to personally answer your parenting question, visit her parenting help page.